Table of Contents

-Due to its diminutive size when compared to the other vehicles, motorcycles are contingent to be less visible to the other drivers on busy roads.
+Due to their diminutive size when compared to other vehicles, motorcycles are contingent to be less visible to the other drivers on busy roads.
 Sometimes, being obstructed by other vehicles or due to glare, the motorcycles become less conspicuous to others.
 Because of this, other drivers misjudge the speed of the motorcycle and end up in motorcycle collisions.

 - Riding between parked cars and active traffic: